harishanand95/cricket_score_notification/README.md

 It was found that its not CSK its Chennai, so

 ## Usage: python notify.py Chennai
-		   	should work!

-[or Chenn is good enough get it read]
+[or Chenn is good enough get it read] for it to work!